ant-media/ant-media-documentation/docs/guides/publish-live-stream/playlist/creating-playlist.md

 ![image.png](@site/static/img/publish-live-stream/playlist/playlist-running.png)

-## Optamizing Playlist for Better Playback Experience
+## Optimizing Playlist for Better Playback Experience

-Now that we have learned how to create a playlist, let's make some configurations to optamize the playlist for a better playback experiecne.
+Now that we have learned how to create a playlist, let's make some configurations to optimize the playlist for a better playback experience.

 - Go to the `Settings` section of the application and scroll down.

 ![image.png](@site/static/img/publish-live-stream/playlist/settings.png)

-- Uncheck the `Delete HLS files after the stream is finished`as these setting will preserve the HLS files after stream has ended.
+- Uncheck the `Delete HLS files after the stream is finished` as this setting will preserve the HLS files after the stream has ended.

 ![image.png](@site/static/img/publish-live-stream/playlist/hls-settings.png)